 Marine researchers have found 83 microplastic particles₆ in a single fish alone.
 This is how the Plastic into the food chain (bioaccumulation of toxins) and eventually ends up as a component of our meals.

 The health consequences of microplastics in our food chain for us humans are largely unexplored.
-The only thing that is clear is that in marine animals such as crustaceans or mussels, for example, you can find Inflammation, physiological disorders and higher mortality rates cause.
+The only thing that is clear is that they have a negative impact on marine animals such as crabs or mussels.
+Inflammation, physiological disorders and higher mortality rates cause.

 All the more reason to work on solutions to the problem of microplastics in the sea.